 FAS Faculty Research Fund Guidelines

-The Arts and Science Faculty Research Fund is an annual allocation that may be made to individual faculty members to support their research and scholarship.
+The FAS Faculty Research Fund is an annual allocation that may be made to individual faculty members to support their research and scholarship.
 Only the Dean of the Faculty, the Dean of the College or Graduate School, or a Divisional Dean may authorize a Faculty Research Fund.

-Typically, research funds are awarded for a period of one to five years, subject to renewal by the Dean based on continued scholarly productivity, availability of funds, and need.
+Typically, research funds are awarded for a period of one to three years, subject to renewal by the Dean based on continued scholarly productivity and need.

-The expectation of the dean in granting a research fund is that it be used to fund direct research expenses (e.g. travel, conference fees, computer equipment and software, publications, and student research assistance), to help the faculty member develop external funding from other sources, and to support such “public goods” as lectures, conferences, visitors, support for graduate students, course enhancements, etc.
+The expectation of the dean in granting a research fund is not only that it be used to directly fund research expenses (e.g. travel, conference fees, computer equipment and software, publications, and hiring student employees), but also that the funds be used in such a way as to help the faculty member develop external funding to supplement the deans research fund to support his or her research projects.

-When a research fund is awarded, the faculty member is provided with his/her own research fund account.
-This reduces the cost of administering the funds by allowing the majority of transactions [up to $2,500] to be submitted by the department directly to relevant offices (e.g. purchasing/i-buy, bookstore, accounts payable, etc.) and by allowing faculty members to track their own balances.
+Fiscal Affairs provides faculty members with their own account number.
+This reduces the cost of administering the funds by allowing the majority of transactions to be issued from the department directly to Accounts Payable and by allowing faculty members to track their own balances.

-- The charge must be for a research expense or a “public good” for a NYU course, department, program, or school.
-IRS regulations preclude the Faculty Research Fund from being used to support personal expenditures of the faculty member.
+- The charge must be an expense made to promote the research of the faculty member.
+The Faculty Research Fund is not intended to support personal expenditures of the faculty member.

 If any one of the three conditions above is not met, faculty will be personally liable for payment.
-Faculty should check with their Department/Program Administrator before incurring any expense to ensure that the charge is allowable and to determine the proper procedures in which to purchase such items or seek reimbursement.
+Faculty should check with their Department/Program Administrator before incurring any expense to ensure that the charge is allowable.

-The Faculty Research Fund is intended to provide faculty members with more latitude in administering their funds and make the processing of transactions and reimbursements more efficient.
-Along with the flexibility and ease of use that faculty have in spending their research funds comes the responsibility to review accounts to ensure that transactions are properly recorded, that budgets are properly established for planned spending, and that the balance is correct on a current basis.
-Deficits are the responsibility of the faculty member and must be resolved by year end in any one fiscal year (i.e. ending August 31).
+The Faculty Research Fund is intended to provide faculty members with more freedom in administering their funds and make the processing of transactions and reimbursements more efficient.
+Along with the flexibility and ease of use faculty have in spending their research funds comes the responsibility to review accounts to ensure that transactions are properly recorded and that the balance is correct on a current basis.

-The Budget Summary Report is available over the web to the faculty member and Department Administrator through the Financial Reporting link in the Administrative Reporting section of NYU Home.
-Faculty should review charges made to the account on a systematic and timely basis.
+Organization Budget Reports (OBRs) are available over the web to the faculty member and Department Administrator through NYU e-Reports.
+Faculty should take the opportunity to review the charges made to the account.
 If there appear to be inaccuracies, they should contact their Department Administrator for resolution.